AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 #### Custom Theme

-Finally there are the **Custom Themes**, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.
+Finally, there are the **Custom Themes**, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.

 There are two options available, *Custom Theme* for themes based off the *Darcula* LaF, and *Light Custom Theme* based